mozilla/remote-settings/docs/tutorial-attachments.rst

 About compression
 -----------------

-Currently, the server explicitly compresses the files.
-It will be disabled with `Bug 1465506 <https://bugzilla.mozilla.org/show_bug.cgi?id=1465506>`_.
+The server does not compress the files.

-Compression should only happen at the HTTP level if clients fetch from the attachment URL with the ``Accept-Encoding: gzip`` request header.
+We plan to enable compression at the HTTP level (`Bug 1339114 <https://bugzilla.mozilla.org/show_bug.cgi?id=1339114>`_) for when clients fetch the attachment using the ``Accept-Encoding: gzip`` request header.